Palm Beach Co. vaccine appointment hotline 'overwhelmed'

 Health officials said they were encouraged by the high demand for the vaccine, but there are limited doses available.

-The Florida Department of Health in Palm Beach County said they are expanding their infrastructure to handle the high demand.
+The Florida Department of Health said they are expanding their infrastructure to handle the high demand.

 A tweet by the department then instructed people to "call back next week."

-The DOH in Palm Beach County is currently concentrating on fulfilling all current appointments and completing frontline healthcare workers' vaccinations.
+The DOH is currently concentrating on fulfilling all current appointments and completing frontline health care workers' vaccinations.

 Patients are encouraged to speak with their primary care provider to answer questions about the vaccine before receiving it.